100. Thurston Moore - Trees Outside The Academy

 Destructive extreme metal-infused hardcore that one-ups Converge's own excesses with something that approaches death metal brutal riffing and black metal's ultra bleak atmosphere.

-Petty Bourgeoisie - The Patron
+28. To Kill A Petty Bourgeoisie - The Patron

 Quiet and melancholic, the songs on this lo-fi document are as pretty as music can get.